 These are my favorite options for daypacks:

 - Osprey Daylite Plus – a very compact backpack with two side pockets where you can place your water bottle.
-It has a small front pocket to fit small items such as a phone or tissues.
+It has a small front pocket to fit items such as a phone or tissues.

 Good hiking boots

 Not only that, but it is also a good idea to have worn in these shoes before you start hiking this multiple-day trek.
-Wearing a pair of hiking boots for the first time on the Inca Trail is not a good idea, and is a sure way to get blisters, thus greatly affecting your enjoyment of an otherwise amazing experience.
+Wearing a pair of hiking boots for the first time on the Inca Trail is not a good idea, and is almost a sure way to get blisters, thus greatly affecting your enjoyment of an otherwise amazing experience.

 Flip flops / sandals